web-devkits/webinizer-demo/demos/snake/README.md

    - Click the `BUILD` button to trigger the build and some recipes will show in several rounds of build.

-   - `Recipe for C++ exception` - Click the `APPLY RECIPE` button and another build will be triggered.

-     > Note. _As the usage of C++ exception is detected in the native code, we can enable the Wasm
-     > exception handling for it as well._

    - `Recipe for checking project dependent packages`- Click the `APPLY RECIPE` button to accept the recipe as well.